cellule-tice/moodle-mod_cobra/README.md

 Every clicked word or expression can be added to an exportable personal glossary.

+Available CoBRA-formatted texts are hosted on a dedicated server and are loaded through an api.

 ## Required version of Moodle ##

 This version works with Moodle 3.3 and above.